Pet adoption

-Pet adoption is one way to provide a home to animals in need, which is different from purchasing a pet from a breeder or pet store.
+Pet adoption is one way to provide a home for animals in need, which is different from purchasing a pet from a breeder or pet store.
 Common sources for adoptable pets are animal shelters, rescue groups, or other pet owners.

-Animals are placed up for adoption for numerous reasons like being abandoned, lost, or rehomed from their current family.
+Animals are placed up for adoption for numerous reasons, like being abandoned, lost, or rehomed from their current family.
 The need for rehoming sometimes results from allergies, death of a pet-owner, divorce, the birth of a baby, or relocation.
-After medical examinations, treatments, and behavioral tests, adoption centers (at their discretion) determine if the pet is healthy enough for adoption.
+After medical examinations, treatments, and behavioural tests, adoption centres (at their discretion) determine if the pet is healthy enough for adoption.

 A black cat waiting to be adopted.
 Because of the superstitions surrounding black cats, they are disproportionately more common in shelters than in the general population and less likely to be adopted than are cats of other colors.

 Euthanasia and “No Kill” Shelters

-Euthanasia (also known as putting down or putting to sleep) is another method that has been used when dealing with animals who may suffer from terminal illnesses, injuries, or over-population in shelters, although many veterinarians do not consider this to be an ethical use of their resources for young and healthy animals, while others argue that euthanasia is a more humane option than leaving a pet in a cage for very long periods of time.
+Euthanasia (also known as putting down or putting to sleep) is another method that has been used when dealing with animals who may suffer from terminal illnesses, injuries, or overpopulation in shelters.
+Although many veterinarians do not consider this to be an ethical use of their resources for young and healthy animals, others argue that euthanasia is a more humane option than leaving a pet in a cage for very long periods of time.

 Homes cannot always be found, however, and euthanasia is often used for the excess animals to make room for newer pets unless the organization has a no-kill policy.
 The Humane Society of the United States estimates that 2.4 million healthy, adoptable cats and dogs are euthanized each year in the US because of a lack of homes.
 Animal protection advocates campaign for adoption instead of buying animals in order to reduce the number of animals who have to be euthanized.
-Many shelters and animal rescues encourage the education of spaying or neutering a pet in order to reduce the number of animals euthanized in shelters and to help control the pet population.
+Many shelters and animal rescues encourage the training of spaying or neutering a pet in order to reduce the number of animals euthanized in shelters and to help control the pet population.